- year built

 Coral Adventurer’s more than 10,500 square feet of open deck space, including a wraparound promenade deck with panoramic views, invites guests to take in the surrounding beauty firsthand.
 The navigator observation lounge in the bridge welcomes you to chat with the captain and comfortably observe the ship’s operations and navigation.
 The lecture lounge on the Bridge Deck features an onboard reference library with reference materials reflecting Coral Adventurer’s destinations and wildlife, and is equipped with multimedia capabilities for daily expedition briefings and scheduled expert presentations.
 Also on the Bridge Deck, the Expedition Room offers a multipurpose room to host marine research missions, adding to Coral Adventurer’s atmosphere of a purpose-driven expedition vessel.

 Her gym enables workouts as desired on elliptical trainers and treadmills.
-Two public restrooms offer respite without needing to return to your cabin.
+Four public restrooms offer respite without needing to return to your cabin.
 WiFi is available in all guest areas (added cost), ensuring connectivity for those who want it.
 The reception area provides information and the gift shop offers items that may have missed being packed, among other items.

 Dining Aboard Coral Adventurer

 Coral Adventurer offers her guests a special focus on wine paired with fresh, indulgent, small-batch cuisine.
 Her unique open galley, beside the dining room on the aft of the Promenade Deck, invites you to watch as exquisite modern dishes featuring locally sourced Australian produce are prepared.
 Special diets may be accommodated with advance notice.
 Meals are served in one seating, at one long communal ‘wine’ table (finished with Australian stone) in the center of the room, surrounded by smaller circular tables; this arrangement encourages mingling with fellow travelers as well as caters to small groups.
 Choose to also enjoy your first two meals of the day on the stern of the Promenade Deck eating outside with the ocean air.

 Breakfast and lunch are served buffet style, while dinner is a plated, multi-course affair.
 Wine enthusiasts will appreciate Coral Adventurer’s selective wine list that reflects the depth and variety of Australian wine, as well as the curated wine cellar featuring modestly priced boutique wines for daily drinking and exceptional vintage Australian reds.
 Showcase wines, artisanal Australian and New Zealand spirits, selected beers, juices and soft drinks are available throughout Coral Adventurer’s multiple indoor and outdoor bars, including the Explorer bar on the sundeck which offers an excellent spot to enjoy sunset drinks with 180-degree views.
 Other beverages include 24-hour coffee and a selection of teas.